-A member must hold an accepted vocational Cert IV qualification as specified and defined by the DRTA Board and in the current policy.
-DRTA recognises these members work under a variety of titles including DT Assistant, Therapeutic Recreation Assistant, Leisure and Health Support Worker, Recreational Activities Officer and many more.
-DRTA advises that they do not work under the title Diversional Therapist, in keeping with other allied health professions which require a university qualification.
+A member must hold an accepted vocational Cert IV qualification as specified and defined by the ARTA Board and in the current policy.
+ARTA recognises these members work under a variety of titles including DT Assistant, Therapeutic Recreation Assistant, Leisure and Health Support Worker, Recreational Activities Officer and many more.
+ARTA advises that they do not work under the title Diversional Therapist, in keeping with other allied health professions which require a university qualification.

-DRTA recognises and honours the Life Memberships registered with DRTA in 2009.
-These members are Full DRTA Members who have been honoured with Life Membership status by the state bodies in existence before 2009 at the commencement of the national body.
+ARTA recognises and honours the Life Memberships registered with ARTA in 2009.
+These members are Full ARTA Members who have been honoured with Life Membership status by the state bodies in existence before 2009 at the commencement of the national body.
 These members have contributed enormously to the development and eventual creation of the national body over decades of extraordinary voluntary work to better the profession.
-They have been honoured with individual Certificates of Life Membership from DRTA.
-There are no plans to create further Life Members of DRTA.
+They have been honoured with individual Certificates of Life Membership from ARTA.
+There are no plans to create further Life Members of ARTA.

 One of the primary roles of a professional association is to ensure that practicing professionals are continually updating knowledge and skills to ensure that their practice is embracing current trends.

-Members granted full membership are required to complete 15 points of professional development activity each year to maintain their membership.
-Student Members, Retired Members, International Practitioner Members and Life Members are not required to fulfil this requirement.
-At the end of each financial year, all Full Members must ensure they hold a list of their professional development for that financial year in summary, along with copies of relevant certificates, transcripts or other evidence to show that they have fulfilled their professional development obligation and sign a statement to that effect.
-PD Policy.
+Degree, Diploma and Certificate IV qualified members are required to complete 20 hours of Continuous Professional Development (CPD) each year to maintain their membership.
+Student, Affiliate and Life Members are not required to fulfil this requirement.
+At the end of each financial year, all Full Members must ensure they hold a list of their professional development for that financial year in summary, along with copies of relevant certificates, transcripts or other evidence to show that they have fulfilled their professional development obligation and sign a statement to that

 Download the Professional Development Summary Sheet Here